Version 3 is now the current version of MathJax. This document is for version 2.

 setup for your pages.

-Using the MathJax Content Delivery Network (CDN)¶
+Using a Content Delivery Network (CDN)¶

 - Put mathematics into your web pages so that MathJax can display it.

-You accomplish the first step by putting
+To jump start using cdnjs, you accomplish the first step by putting

 To see how to enter mathematics in your web pages, see Putting mathematics in a web page below.